Category: Uncategorized

 Faith Story:

-Favor is not about being seen.
-Favor is about being available.
+But holiness is not about restriction—it is about alignment.

 Scripture for Deeper Roots: